 - It's important to be prepared to prevent thousands in potential loss of sales.
 Keep reading to find out how online retailers can avoid this situation.

 Online sales have been an absolute boon for retailers as in-store revenues decline.
-Cyber Mondays and Easter weekends have in the last few years recorded phenomenal jump in online sales across the Western world.
+Cyber Mondays and Easter weekends have in the last few years recorded a phenomenal jump in online sales across the Western world.

-In Singapore rising labour costs and high rents are common complaints among businesses.
+In Singapore, rising labour costs and high rents are common complaints among businesses.
 But even as these costs continue to put pressure on companies, a small but growing group of e-commerce companies are thriving as they cut out these cost constraints.

 Giosis, the firm behind the online shopping site Qoo10, saw its transaction volumes double last year.
-E-commerce sales already makes up 15 per cent of total retail volume in markets like the US and Europe.
+E-commerce sales already make up 15 per cent of total retail volume in markets like the US and Europe.